The 10 most innovative wellness companies in 2022

 For letting amateur athletes rest and recover like pros

-Therabody massaged its bones on bringing a percussive muscle relaxer to physical therapists, professional athletes, and ultimately the masses.
+Therabody massaged its bones by bringing percussive energy to its Theragun designed to aid in muscle recovery—for physical therapists, professional athletes, and ultimately the masses.
 Now Therabody is bringing out the big guns in high-tech recovery tools.
 In 2021, it introduced the futuristic-looking RecoveryAir Pro, a medical-grade pneumatic compression system, with sleeves for the arms, pants for the legs, and a vest for the chest.
 It also acquired PowerDot, an electrical muscle-stimulation wearables company, thus adding a device that can deliver electric pulses through stick-on electrode pads, something that its major competitors have yet to match.
 In addition, Therabody launched a line of topical lotions and oils, as well as edible tinctures.

 6. Clmbr